cozy-labs/cozy-desktop/README.md

 There are several levels of tests in cozy-desktop:

 - unit tests, for testing a class in isolation, method per method
-- functional tests, for testing a behaviour that requires the collaboration of several classes, but still in a mock environment
 - integration tests, to test the communication between cozy-desktop and a remote cozy stack (proxy, data-system, files, etc.)

-Unit and functional tests are easy to launch:
+Unit tests are easy to launch:

 ```
 # Make sure to have dev dependencies installed